The big three public companies all reported 2018 full year results this past week, with wide-ranging performances.

 The next big IPO – Finablr

-News out of Dubai this week from the owner of newly formed payments conglomerate Finablr is the company plans to seek an IPO in London in March.
+News out of Dubai this week from the owner of newly-formed payments conglomerate Finablr is that the company plans to seek an IPO in London in March.

 Finablr’s core was UAE Exchange until it bought Travelex for a reported $1.14bn in 2015.
 Since then, it has grown both organically, by developing its own brands such as Unimoni, and by investing in startups such as Swych.